 Defective spool files will be moved to here.

 Notification scripts supplied as standard with Checkmk.
 Make no changes here.

-Storage location for your own notification scripts.
-If you wish to customise a standard script, copy it from
+Storage location for your custom notification scripts.
+If you wish to customize a standard script, copy it from

-Here are a number of notification scripts which you can slightly customise and use.
+Other notification scripts which you can slightly customize and use.

-The SMTP-service’s log files are system files and their absolute paths are listed here below.
-Precisely where the log files are stored will depend on your distribution.
+The SMTP server’s log files are system files and their absolute paths are listed here below.
+Precisely where the log files are stored will depend on your Linux distribution.

-The SMTP-server’s log file under SUSE LINUX (SLES)
+SMTP-server’s log file under SUSE Linux Enterprise Server (SLES)

 SMTP-server’s log file under Red Hat Enterprise Linux (RHEL)